Wodan58/joy1/doc/JOYimplJOY.md

 do not adhere to the naming restrictions of identifiers.
 This looks like a mistake, but it is not necessary to have this corrected.
 After all, there exists a different way of accessing symbols: `"symbol" intern == [symbol] first`.
-In both cases, the symbol "symbol" will be placed on the stack.
+In both cases, the symbol `symbol` will be placed on the stack.

 REST_OF_UNIX_ESCAPES
 --------------------